 Lake Wakatipu

-Lake Wakatipu is 80 kilometres long and runs roughly north-east to south-west through the mountains of the South Island’s Otago region.
-Its characteristic Z-shape comes from three glacial valleys that converged.
-The Remarkables range rises on the eastern shore; the Richardson and Thomson mountains border the west; Queenstown sits on a bay partway along the eastern side.
-The water is glacier-fed, intensely cold (never above about 12 degrees Celsius even in summer), and visually clear enough to see the lakebed in the shallows.
+Lake Wakatipu has the characteristic Z-shape of three converged glacial valleys.
+The Remarkables range rises on the eastern shore; the Richardson and Thomson mountains border the west; Queenstown sits on a bay partway along.
+The water is glacier-fed, intensely cold (never above about 12 degrees Celsius even in summer), and clear enough to see the lakebed in the shallows.

 Queenstown

-Bob’s Peak above the town is reachable by the Skyline Gondola and gives the panoramic shot of Queenstown, the lake, and the Remarkables that appears in most South Island marketing.
-The gondola costs around NZD 48 return and includes access to the Skyline complex at the top; a paragliding tandem flight from the same peak is around NZD 250 and gives the same view while you are floating.
+Bob’s Peak above the town is reachable by the Skyline Gondola (NZD 48 return) and gives the panoramic view of Queenstown, the lake, and the Remarkables that appears in most South Island marketing.
+A tandem paragliding flight from the same peak costs around NZD 250 and delivers the same view horizontally.
+There is no wrong answer.

-Fergburger on Shotover Street is genuinely the best burger in New Zealand by common consensus.
-The queue outside is real and predictable; arrive before noon or after 2pm to avoid it.
-The Big Al (double beef, everything) is the benchmark order.
+Fergburger on Shotover Street is the best burger in New Zealand, full stop.
+The queue outside is real and daily; arrive before noon or after 2pm.
+The Big Al – double beef, everything – is the correct order.
+The place has been operating since 2001 and the quality has not dropped.

-Botswana Butchery on Marine Parade is the serious dinner option, with aged beef and local lamb at appropriate Queenstown prices.
-For something less formal, find a table at Public Kitchen and Bar on the waterfront.
+Botswana Butchery on Marine Parade is the serious dinner option, aged beef and local lamb at appropriate Queenstown prices.
+For something less formal, Public Kitchen and Bar on the waterfront does the job.

 The TSS Earnslaw